fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 #### 8.7: Updating the birth year of an author

-Implement mutation _editAuthor_, which can be used to set a birth year for an author.
+Implement the mutation _editAuthor_, which can be used to set a birth year for an author.
 The mutation is used like so

 ```js
 mutation {